Jacqui Thurlow-Lippisch: Town of Sewall's Point

 Thurlow-Lippisch served as a commissioner for the Town of Sewall's Point beginning in 2008, where she was mayor from July 2011 to November 2012.
 Her second term ended in November 2016.

 As Commissioner, Thurlow-Lippisch worked with federal, state, and local governments and agencies to facilitate Town needs, including the Federal Emergency Management Agency, Florida Department of Transportation, Florida Fish and Wildlife Conservation Commission, and Martin County.
 In 2010, Thurlow-Lippisch led the passage by the town for a strong fertilizer ordinance to help safeguard the St. Lucie River and Indian River Lagoon.
 She also worked with Florida Fish and Wildlife Conservation Commission and the Martin County Board of County Commissioners to have Bird Island designated as a Critical Wildlife Area.

 Martin County

 Thurlow-Lippisch ran for Martin County Commissioner, District 1, in 2016 and narrowly lost to the incumbent commissioner by 677 votes.
 District 1 includes parts of Stuart, Jensen Beach, Rio, Hutchinson Island, and Sewall's Point.

 Water Resources Advisory Commission

 Thurlow-Lippisch served as an alternate member of South Florida Water Management District Water Resources Advisory Commission since 2012.

 River Kidz

 Thurlow-Lippisch has served as a volunteer administrator of the River Kidz since 2011.

 Rivers Coalition

 Thurlow-Lippisch has served on the board of the Rivers Coalition Legal Defense Fund as an Ex-officio member of the board, starting in 2011.

 Harbor Branch Oceanographic Institute Foundation

-Thurlow-Lippisch served on the board of the Harbor Branch Oceanographic Institute Foundation from 2013-2016.
+Thurlow-Lippisch served on the board of the Harbor Branch Oceanographic Institute Foundation from 2013 to 2016.